 A minimum loveable product (MLP) is an initial version of a product with basic functionality a company provides to its target audience.
-It aims at providing value, understanding customers, and getting their love.
-MLP helps collect feedback, find out whether people love the product, and take into account their requirements.
+It aims at providing value, understanding customers, and receiving their positive responses.
+MLP helps collect feedback, determine whether people love a certain product, and take into account their requirements.

-In this article, we’ll unveil the importance of MLP, compare MLP and MVP (minimum viable product).
-We’ll also cover how to build a minimum loveable product.
+In this article, we’ll unveil the importance of MLP and compare MLP with MVP (minimum viable product).
+We’ll also talk about how to build a minimum loveable product.

 Why is MLP important?

-By creating test versions of products and offering them to customers, companies can get the insights important for further product development.
-After launching a minimum loveable product, entrepreneurs can understand whether people get the main idea of the product and like it.
+By creating test versions of products and offering them to customers, companies can get the insights crucial for further product development.
+After launching a minimum loveable product, entrepreneurs can understand whether people get the central idea of the product and like it.

-The initial version of products companies launch for the first time and present to their target audience helps in product development.
-It allows businesses to avoid developing an ideal product that fails in the short run.
-This way, business owners can improve their products based on the customers’ feedback and develop an excellent product people would love.
+Launching the initial version of a product for the first time and presenting it to its target audience helps companies in product development.
+This allows businesses to avoid developing an ideal product that fails in the short run.
+This way, business owners can improve their products based on customers’ feedback and create an excellent product people would love.

 MLP helps create a unique and innovative product, provide an excellent customer experience, and integrate with other helpful tools.
-After exploring the insights from customers’ feedback, a brand can create a product that people like and establish brand awareness among consumers.
-A unique and interesting product will always drive attention and increase sales volume.
+After exploring customer feedback insights, a brand can create a product people like and establish brand awareness.
+A unique and exciting product will always drive attention and increase a company’s sales volume.

-Now that you know the importance, let’s move to the difference between MLP and MVP.
+Now that you know the importance of having a minimum lovable product, let’s move to the difference between MLP and MVP.